Albanian language: Europe

-The Albanian language is the official language of Albania and Kosovo and co-official in North Macedonia and Montenegro.
+The Albanian language is the official language of Albania and Kosovo and a co-official language in North Macedonia and Montenegro.
 Albanian is a recognised minority language in Croatia, Italy, Romania and in Serbia.
 Albanian is also spoken by a minority in Greece, specifically in the Thesprotia and Preveza regional units and in a few villages in Ioannina and Florina regional units in Greece.
 It is also spoken by 450,000 Albanian immigrants in Greece, making it one of the commonly spoken languages in the country after Greek.

 Albanian is the third most common mother tongue among foreign residents in Italy.
 This is due to a substantial Albanian immigration to Italy.
 Italy has a historical Albanian minority of about 500,000, scattered across southern Italy, known as Arbëreshë.
 Approximately 1 million Albanians from Kosovo are dispersed throughout Germany, Switzerland and Austria.
 These are mainly immigrants from Kosovo who migrated during the 1990s.
 In Switzerland, the Albanian language is the sixth most spoken language with 176,293 native speakers.

-Albanian became an official language in North Macedonia on 15 January 2019.
+Albanian became an official language in North Macedonia on 15 January 2019, due to the large Albanian minority in North Macedonia.

 Americas

 There are large numbers of Albanian speakers in the United States, Argentina, Chile, Uruguay, and Canada.
-Some of the first ethnic Albanians to arrive in the United States were the Arbëreshë.
+Some of the first ethnic Albanians to arrive in the United States were part of the Arbëreshë community.
 The Arbëreshë have a strong sense of identity and are unique in that they speak an archaic dialect of Tosk Albanian called Arbëresh.

 In the United States and Canada, there are approximately 250,000 Albanian speakers.
 It is primarily spoken on the East Coast of the United States, in cities like New York City, Boston, Chicago, Philadelphia, and Detroit, as well as in parts of the states of New Jersey, Ohio, and Connecticut.

 In Argentina, there are nearly 40,000 Albanian speakers, mostly in Buenos Aires.

 Asia and Africa

-Approximately 1.3 million people of Albanian ancestry live in Turkey, with more than 500,000 recognising their ancestry, language and culture.
+Approximately 1.3 million people of Albanian ancestry live in Turkey, with more than 500,000 recognizing their ancestry, language, and culture.
 There are other estimates, however, that place the number of people in Turkey with Albanian ancestry and or background upward to 5 million.
 However, the vast majority of this population is assimilated and no longer possesses fluency in the Albanian language, though a vibrant Albanian community maintains its distinct identity in Istanbul to this day.

-In Egypt, there are around 18,000 Albanians, mostly Tosk speakers.
+Egypt also lays claim to about 18,000 Albanians, mostly Tosk speakers.
 Many are descendants of the Janissary of Muhammad Ali Pasha, an Albanian who became Wāli, and self-declared Khedive of Egypt and Sudan.
 In addition to the dynasty that he established, a large part of the former Egyptian and Sudanese aristocracy was of Albanian origin.
 In addition to the recent emigrants, there are older diasporic communities around the world.